mayneyao/eidos-publish-deno/README.md

 ## Usage

-put your db file and static file in `data` folder, the folder structure should be like this:
+Replace the `data` folder with your own db file and static file, the folder structure should be like this:

 ```
 - data